PowerBI-tips/tools/README.md

 **Getting Help**
 ===============
-Support page for PowerBI.tips Designer Workloads and [https://tools.powerbi.tips/](https://tools.powerbi.tips/)
+**_Support for the Power Designer workload in Microsoft Fabric and other PowerBI.tips tools [https://tools.powerbi.tips/](https://tools.powerbi.tips/)_**

-Welcome to the PowerBI Tips support page!
+Welcome to the PowerBI.tips support page!
 We're here to help you get the most out of our tools and services.
 Whether you're a new user or a seasoned pro, we're committed to providing you with the assistance you need to succeed.

-If you're looking for help with our product or service, you're in the right place.
+If you're looking for help with our products or services, you're in the right place.
 Our support team is dedicated to responding to your questions and resolving any issues you may be experiencing.
 We're available to help you via the following channels:

 # Email Support